Method of characteristics

 In mathematics, the method of characteristics is a technique for solving particular partial differential equations.
-Typically, it applies to first-order equations, though in general characteristic curves can also be found for hyperbolic and parabolic partial differential equation.
+Typically, it applies to first-order equations, though in general characteristic curves can also be found for hyperbolic and parabolic partial differential equations.
 The method is to reduce a partial differential equation (PDE) to a family of ordinary differential equations (ODEs) along which the solution can be integrated from some initial data given on a suitable hypersurface.

 Characteristics of first-order partial differential equation

 For a first-order PDE, the method of characteristics discovers so called characteristic curves along which the PDE becomes an ODE.
 Once the ODE is found, it can be solved along the characteristic curves and transformed into a solution for the original PDE.